disorderedmaterials/dissolve/docs/developers/contributing.md

    218d7884..758678a6  develop -> develop
 ```

 At this stage, you can create a 'pull request' to ask for those changes to be copied from your repository and merged into the main Dissolve repository.
-The changes you've made will be reviewed by the lead author(s), and may be immediately accepted, commented on, or more changes / corrections may be requested.
+The changes you've made will be reviewed by the development team, and may be immediately accepted, commented on, or more changes / corrections may be requested.

 ## Collaborators

-If you wish to become an official collaborator on Dissolve and want direct access to the main repository, e-mail the lead author [Tristan Youngs](mailto:tristan.youngs@stfc.ac.uk) to discuss.
+If you wish to become an official collaborator on Dissolve and want to join the [ProjectDissolve organisation](https://github.com/projectdissolve), e-mail the lead author [Tristan Youngs](mailto:tristan.youngs@stfc.ac.uk) to discuss.